David Satter

 David A. Satter (born August 1, 1947) is an American journalist and historian who writes about Russia and the Soviet Union.
 He has authored books and articles about the decline and fall of the Soviet Union and the rise of post-Soviet Russia.

 Satter was expelled from Russia by the government in 2013.
-He is perhaps best known as the first researcher who claimed that Vladimir Putin and Russia's Federal Security Service were behind the 1999 Russian apartment bombings and is particularly critical of Putin's rise to the Russian presidency.
+He was the first researcher to advance the theory that Vladimir Putin and Russia's Federal Security Service were behind the 1999 Russian apartment bombings.
+He has often been critical of Putin's rise to the Russian presidency.

 Life and career

-Satter was born in Chicago, the son of Clarice Komsky, a homemaker, and Mark Satter, a well-regarded attorney and civil rights activist.
-He graduated from the University of Chicago and from the University of Oxford where he was a Rhodes Scholar.